Surrounded by lonely toys, this Massachusetts gravestone marks the final resting place of six children who were murdered by poverty.

-Today the Naramore grave is located to the right of Riverside Cemetery in Barre.
+Today the Naramore grave is located to the left of Riverside Cemetery in Barre.
 It is usually surrounded by toys and offerings to the Naramore children.
 However their deaths were not in vain.
 As it states on the gravestone itself, the murders led to many of the child welfare protections that exist today.

 Know Before You Go

 The grave is located on Granger Road, about a mile down a dirt road off Route 62